physrisk/website-source/articles/2020/covid-19-weibull-recovery.md

 not matter how long some one is sick, the time one will continue being sick will be exponentially distributed with the same recovery rate.

-Weibull distribution takes into account aging effects.
+Weibull distribution takes into account ageing effects.
 Namely, the recovery rate varies in time:

 * With \\\( k < 1 \\\) it decreases in time.
 While larger number of quick